chinmoy12c/autopsy/README.md

 cd Autopsy
 . install.sh
 ```
 You may have to enter your CEC credentials to clone the clientlessGDB repository, which is necessary for analyzing core dumps.
-You will also be prompted to enter your Perforce ticket.
+You will also be prompted to enter your Perforce ticket and an external port number (used to access Autopsy).

 The installation should set up six folders in the main `Autopsy` directory:
 * `Autopsy` contains the contents of this repository.